Ramadan Gesture of Kindness Ends in Detention

 After the sun slipped below the horizon each evening during Ramadan, which ended on July 17th with the Eid-al-Fitr celebrations, observant Muslims around the world customarily broke their fast at their evening iftar meal by eating dates.

 On the evening of July 10, 16-year-oldFawzi Osama stood on the street in the northern Egyptian city of Alexandria, handing out dates to Muslims hurrying home before sundown.
 In a country that is 90 percent Muslim, nearly every passer-by was guaranteed to be Muslim.
-Osama, however, is a Coptic Christian, and he included a slip of paper containing a Christian message in each small plastic bag of dates.
+Osama, however, is a Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Christian, and he included a slip of paper containing a Christian message in each small plastic bag of dates.

 Before the end of the night, an offended bystander stopped Osama and took him to a nearby police station.
 The furious Muslim demanded that the minor be charged with offending Islam and attempting to convert Muslims to Christianity.